michael-sumner/go-make-things/content/licenses/community-guidelines.md

 - Chris Ferdinandi - {{<email>}}

-## No Trump Policy

-**To support President Trump is to inherently violate the terms of the the Code of Conduct.**

-Trump and his campaign are racist, sexist, anti-disability, anti-LGBTQ, and anti-international.
-Throughout his campaign and presidency he has mocked people different from him, treating people he deems inferior with cruelty and contempt.

-We have many wonderful students with diverse backgrounds, ethnicities, gender identities, and sexual orientations.
-We have students from countries that President Trump vilifies.

-**To support Trump is to risk making those students feel uncomfortable, unwelcome, or unsafe, and that is unacceptable to me.**

-We believe that you end up with the community that you deserve.

-We love this community, and wonderful, supportive group we’ve become.
-We believe our job is to make sure it remains a place where people can be themselves, grow, and learn.

-**As a result, Trump supporters cannot join the Vanilla JS Slack.**

 <div class="padding-top-large text-muted text-small">Many thanks to <a href="http://randsinrepose.com/welcome-to-rands-leadership-slack/">Michael Lopp of Rands in Repose</a> for influencing these guidelines.</div>